 NLCD imperviousness products represent urban impervious surfaces as a percentage of developed surface over every 30-meter pixel in the United States.
-NLCD 2016 updates all previously released versions of impervious products for CONUS (NLCD 2001, NLCD 2006, NLCD 2011) along with a new date of impervious surface for 2016.
-New for NLCD 2016 is an impervious surface descriptor layer.
-This descriptor layer identifies types of roads, core urban areas, and energy production sites for each impervious pixel to allow deeper analysis of developed features.
-No new imperviousness products for Alaska, Hawaii and Puerto Rico are available from NLCD 2016.
+NLCD 2019 updates all previously released versions of impervious products for CONUS and provides integrated analysis for all Land Cover dates.
+It also includes a matching impervious surface descriptor layer.
+This descriptor layer identifies types of roads, wind tower sites, building locations, and energy production sites to allow a deeper analysis of developed features.
+No new imperviousness products for Alaska, Hawaii and Puerto Rico are available from NLCD 2019.

 For additional information regarding creation of NLCD percent developed imperviousness products:

 Dewitz, J., and U.S. Geological Survey, 2021, National Land Cover Database (NLCD) 2019 Products (ver.
 2.0, June 2021): U.S. Geological Survey data release, https://doi.org/10.5066/P9KZCM54

 Xian, G., Homer, C., Dewitz, J., Fry, J., Hossain, N., and Wickham, J., 2011.
 The change of impervious surface area between 2001 and 2006 in the conterminous United States.
 Photogrammetric Engineering and Remote Sensing, Vol. 77(8): 758-762.

 Yang, L., Huang, C., Homer, C., Wylie, B., and M. Coan.
 2003.
 An approach for mapping large-area impervious surfaces: Synergistic use of Landsat 7 ETM+ and high spatial resolution imagery.
 Canadian Journal of Remote Sensing, Vol. 29, No. 2, pp.230-240.